yidiq7/MLGeometry/README.md

 #### Via PyPI

-    pip install ML-Geometry
+    pip install MLGeometry-tf

-*Note: Use "ML-Geometry" with a hyphen when installing via pip, not "MLGeometry".*
+*Note: Use "MLGeometry-tf" with a suffix when installing via pip.*

 #### Directly from Github